turbot/steampipe-docs/docs/guides/caching.md

 ## How it (basically) works

 When you issue a query, Steampipe will add the results to the query cache.
 If you make a subsequent query, it will be served from the cache if:
-  - It selects the same columns or a subset of the columns; AND
+  - It selects the same columns or a subset of the columns that were hydrated previously; AND
   - The qualifiers are the same or more restrictive

 Some examples:
 - If you `select * from aws_s3_bucket` and then do `select title,arn from aws_s3_bucket`, the second query will be returned from the cache.
+- Similarly, if you `select instance_id from aws_ec2_instance` and then do `select instance_id, vpc_id from aws_ec2_instance` the second query will be returned from the cache.
+This is true in this case because the `vpc_id` column is returned by the same [hydrate function](/docs/develop/writing-plugins#hydrate-functions) as `instance_id` so even though the first query did not specifically request it, Steampipe fetched it from the API and stored it in the cache.
 -  If you `select * from aws_s3_bucket` and then do `select * from aws_s3_bucket where title like '%vandelay%'`, the second query will be returned from the cache.